Inside the Orb: The Untold Story of Worldcoin’s Launch

 Consider Blania’s very first field-test, which sounds like something out of a Judd Apatow comedy.
 At a park in Germany, Blania took the Orb and looked for people to approach.
 He spotted two young women.
 Should he talk to them?
 The Worldcoin team watched from a distance.
 (In the Berlin office, on his phone, Blania finds a photo someone took of the scene and shows it to me; it has the vibe of a guy at a bar, nervous, mustering the courage to flirt.)

 Back in the German park, they were still in the early “bitcoin project” days.
-So Blania approached one of the women, he showed her the Orb, and he said that this can help give her free bitcoin.
-“The only thing this device does,” he told her, “is make sure you only get it [bitcoin] once, but you get bitcoin and you should be excited about that.”
+So Blania approached one of the women, he showed her the Orb, and he says that this can help give her free bitcoin.
+“The only thing this device does,” he told her, “is make sure you only get it once, but you get bitcoin and you should be excited about that.”

 Read more: Jeff Wilser - An Orb, a Token and Money for Everyone: Worldcoin’s CEO on Crypto’s Most Daring Project